wisp-forest/Chowl/src/main/resources/assets/chowl-industries/lavender/entries/chowl_handbook/panels/combining.md

 }
 ```

-The storage panels' default limit of 2048 items can be freakishly low for your {blue}Cobblestone{} storage needs.
+The storage panels' default storage limit can be freakishly low for your {blue}Cobblestone{} storage needs.

 Putting two panels with equivalent items and capacities in a {blue}Crafting Table{} will merge them into a panel with
 twice the storage, keeping all your upgrades and items!